The Age of Reason: Publishing history

-Following Williams's sentence of one year's hard labor for publishing The Age of Reason in 1797, no editions were sold openly in Britain until 1818, when Richard Carlile included it in an edition of Paine's complete works.
+Following Williams' sentence of one year's hard labor for publishing The Age of Reason in 1797, no editions were sold openly in Britain until 1818, when Richard Carlile included it in an edition of Paine's complete works.
 Carlile charged one shilling and sixpence for the work, and the first run of 1,000 copies sold out in a month.
 He immediately published a second edition of 3,000 copies.
 Like Williams, he was prosecuted for seditious libel and blasphemous libel.
 The prosecutions surrounding the printing of The Age of Reason in Britain continued for 30 years after its initial release and encompassed numerous publishers as well as over a hundred booksellers.

 Structure and major arguments

 The Age of Reason is divided into three sections.
 In Part I, Paine outlines his major arguments and personal creed.
-In Parts II and III he analyzes specific portions of the Bible to demonstrate that it is not the revealed word of God.
+In Part II (Old Testament and New Testament), he analyzes the Bible using proto intra-textual criticism to demonstrate that it is not the revealed word of God.
+Part III is a collection of personal letters responding to the publication of The Age of Reason.

-Analysis
+Part I formulates a rule of evidence for religion and a theory of testimony.
+Revelation is definitionally confined to its initial recipient.
+For all others it reduces to hearsay.
+On that basis Paine rejects prophecy fulfillment and miracle reports as insufficiently attested and advances a civic ethic centered on justice, mercy, and human equality.

+Part II applies a distinctive mode of textual criticism grounded in public proof rather than clerical authority.
+Paine limits himself to the common English Bible, avoids appeals to Hebrew or Greek, and evaluates the documents with rules taken from ordinary documentary verification.
+He runs internal authorship tests that track narrative voice, third-person self-reference, retrospective phrases such as "unto this day", and deictic geography that presupposes a later vantage.
+He performs chronology and consistency checks by aligning sequences, counts, and named rulers across books.
+He assigns miracle reports a high evidential threshold, requires first-hand testimony and a transparent chain of custody, and withholds assent when the record reduces to hearsay or anonymous compilation.
+On this basis he infers post-Mosaic composition for the Pentateuch from the narrative of Moses death and other retrospective markers, treats the Gospel titles as late attributions, and highlights concrete conflicts such as the divergent genealogies of Jesus and the mismatch between Herod's reign and the census under Quirinius.
+The method treats scripture as historical literature subject to the same standards as any other witness and supplies the evidentiary ground for his critique of ecclesiastical authority and church–state arrangements.